ryukau/OfflineLimiter/README.md

 ## Known Bug
 When input signal contains sudden amplitude change, and  FIR polyphase up-sampling is used, limiting may fail as output exceeds 0 dB.
 Mitigation is to apply limiter again, or use FFT up-sampling by setting 2 or greater number to `--upsample`.

-On up-sampled signal, limiter produces frequency components higher than source sampling rate.
+Possible reason is that, on up-sampled signal, limiter produces frequency components higher than source sampling rate.
 However, down-sampler trancates them.
 This truncation changes the peak in down-sampled signal.

 ---